Nazi plunder: Later developments

 However, restitution efforts initiated by German politicians have not been free of controversy, either.
 As the German law for restitution applies to "cultural assets lost as a result of Nazi persecution, "which includes paintings that Jews who emigrated from Germany sold to support themselves, pretty much any trade involving Jews in that era is affected, and the benefit of the doubt is given to claimants.
 German leftist politicians Klaus Wowereit (SPD, mayor of Berlin) and Thomas Flierl (Linkspartei) were sued in 2006 for being overly willing to give away the 1913 painting Berliner Straßenszene of expressionist Ernst Ludwig Kirchner, which was in Berlin's Brücke Museum.
-On display in Cologne in 1937, it had been sold for 3,000 Reichsmark by a Jewish family residing in Switzerland to a German collector.
+On display in Cologne in 1937, it had been sold for 3,000 Reichsmarks by a Jewish family residing in Switzerland to a German collector.
 This sum is considered by experts to have been well over the market price.
 The museum, which obtained the painting in 1980 after several ownership changes, could not prove that the family actually received the money.
 It was restituted to the heiress of the former owners, and she had it auctioned off for $38.1 million.

 In 2010, as work began to extend an underground line from Alexanderplatz through the historic city centre to the Brandenburg Gate, a number of sculptures from the degenerate art exhibition were unearthed in the cellar of a private house close to the "Rote Rathaus".
 The sculptures, including a bronze cubist style statue of a female dancer by the artist Marg Moll, are now on display at the Neues Museum.

 From 2013 up to 2015, a committee researched the collection of the Dutch Royal family.
 The committee focussed on all objects acquired by the family since 1933 and which were made prior to 1945.
 In total, 1,300 artworks were studied.
 Dutch musea had already researched their collection in order to find objects stolen by the Nazis.
 It appeared that one painting of the forest near Huis ten Bosch by the Dutch painter Joris van der Haagen came from a Jewish collector.
 He was forced to hand the painting over to the former Jewish bank Lippmann, Rosenthal & Co. in Amsterdam, which collected money and other possessions of the Jews in Amsterdam.
 The painting was bought by Queen Juliana in 1960.
 The family plans to return the painting to the heirs of the owner in 1942, a Jewish collector.